-Extensive pre-clinical work was performed to guarantee similar efficacy and safety of lesion generation with the continuous ablation mode using the same 980nm diode laser.
+Extensive preclinical work was performed to guarantee similar efficacy and safety of lesion generation with the continuous ablation mode using the same 980 nm diode laser.
 At first, a multi-physics simulation model that closely followed regulatory guidance for modeling medical device performance was computed to simulate lesion contiguity and depth as well as tissue temperature during continuous ablation.
-The model predicted that 13 W and 15 W continuous ablation resulted in comparable lesion depth and tissue temperatures as 8.5 W and 12W manual spot ablation, respectively.
+The model predicted that 13 and 15 W continuous ablation resulted in comparable lesion depth and tissue temperatures as 8.5 and 12 W manual spot ablation, respectively.
 Remarkably, the estimated tissue temperature was well below 100°C to minimize the risk for steam pop.
-Subsequently, the new ablation mode was validated for lesion equivalence in a turkey thigh model as well as in an in-vivo pig model confirming lesion contiguity and transmurality.
+Subsequently, the new ablation mode was validated for lesion equivalence in a turkey thigh model as well as in an in vivo pig model confirming lesion contiguity and transmurality.

-In order to assess the acute safety and performance as well as chronic efficacy of the X3TM EAS (X3) a prospective, historically-controlled, single arm pivotal multi-center study was initiated.
-Procedural as well as 12 months follow-up data were compared to a historical control group from the HeartLightTM US IDE pivotal study (HL)2.
+To assess the acute safety and performance as well as chronic efficacy of the X3 EAS (X3), a prospective, historically controlled, single-arm pivotal multi-center study was initiated.
+Procedural as well as 12 months follow-up data were compared with a historical control group from the HeartLight US IDE (Investigational Device Exemption) pivotal study.2 registered.
+All patients enrolled in the study provided written informed consent.